 Be honest!
-Do you think it's cute to have an obese dog?
+Do you think it's cute to have a fat dog?
 Do you think a fat dog is funny?
 I sure hope not.
-When I see a fat dog, I think that's quite sad!
+When I see a fat dog, I think that's a shame and quite sad!

 Maybe you tell yourself..." he's just a big boy ".
 How many times have I heard people use that excuse.
 He's just a big dog.
 No, he's a fat dog!